Medabots: Other characters

-As a strict gym teacher of Riverview Junior High, Coach Mountain hates Medabots and often punishes students by having them do laps.
-While he hates Medabots, he ended up getting one when it came to building a park for some children.
-Though those plans reached a snag when it came to some gangsters.
-Ikki and Metabee were able to defeat the lead gangster enabling Coach Mountain to build a park in his neighborhood.
-Coach Mountain's next robattle involved fighting Squidguts and Gobanko after they defeated the Student Council President and Dr. Bokchoy only for him to be defeated.
+The strict gym teacher of Riverview Junior High, who hates Medabots and often punishes students by having them do laps.
+While he hates Medabots, he ended up getting one while building a park for children.
+These plans are halted by a group of gangsters, but Ikki and Metabee were able to defeat the lead gangster, enabling Coach Mountain to build a park in his neighborhood.
+Coach Mountain's next Tobattle involved fighting Squidguts and Gobanko after they defeated the Student Council President and Dr. Bokchoy, only for him to be defeated.